Receiving, Distribution and Property Control - UTDBP3115

 Gifts in Kind – For the purposes of this policy, gifts in kind are defined as nonfinancial donations in the form of property or services.
 When the University receives donations in the form of property, items should follow the standards of delivery outlined within the "Acquisition by Purchase" section.
 All donations of property must consider value thresholds, controlled property requirements, and be tagged accordingly.

 Transfers In – It is common for educational institutions to transfer property to or from other institutions for operational and research purposes.
 When another Texas state agency is transferring property to the University, UT Dallas must maintain records that are identical to those of the transferring agency.
 Central Receiving must gather this information from the transferring agency and provide the signed transfer form to the Accounting and Financial Reporting department within one calendar month or year-end, whichever is shorter.
-See the Texas Comptroller Policy FPP A.036 and the Transfer of University Resources policy for additional detail.
+See the Texas Comptroller Policy FPP A.036 and UTDBP3116: Transfer of University Resources for additional detail.

 Verifying that transfers are appropriately accounted for ensures that state-wide consolidations of financial data are accurate and factual inventory records are maintained.